haoyu-jia/StyleGAN2-low-shot-project/README.md

-This is a modded version of StyleGAN2 with differential augmentation and other parameter changes.
+This is a lightly modded version of StyleGAN2 with differential augmentation and other parameter changes.
 Project done for class on Deep Generative Models at UC San Diego.
+Final report on using StyleGAN2 for low-shot learning is available above.

 Disclaimer: I only made minor edits to this, just implemented two time-scale update rule (TTUR) and exploited batch size to maximum VRAM usage.